 I have an inbuilt ‘carbon-dating’ mechanism when it comes to putting an age on something, or someone.
 It doesn’t work very well; I’m rarely right.
 But that doesn’t stop me from attempting to date stamp people, places, and things.
-I grew up with expressions that lent credence and respect to the aging process and helped somehow to give register to age: as old as Methuselah, as old as the hills, as old as humanity.
+I grew up with expressions that lent credence and respect to the ageing process and helped somehow to give register to age: as old as Methuselah, as old as the hills, as old as humanity.
 The fact that I didn’t know who Methuselah was, or which hills, or when humanity actually began was irrelevant.
 These expressions gave voice to the sentiment that age could be referenced; it could be put into context without having to know the exact ‘when’.

 Age is relative